gracelf/java-basics-netbeans/README.md

 # java-basics-netbeans

-some java basics for self preparation for OCP exam
+some java basics.
+This is just to test out some java basic concepts

 Topics includes:
 Comparator and Comparable interface